jimmypw/doc-tak/docs/source/takserver/coreconfig.rst

    * - **Default**
      - none

-Group name associated with the input
+Group name associated with the input as if the input was in the 'in' group.

 @iface